Estrogens (Esterified) and Methyltestosterone

 Corticosteroids (Systemic): May enhance the fluid-retaining effect of Androgens.
 Monitor therapy

 CycloSPORINE (Systemic): Androgens may enhance the hepatotoxic effect of CycloSPORINE (Systemic).
 Androgens may increase the serum concentration of CycloSPORINE (Systemic).
+Management: Consider avoiding concomitant use of androgens and cyclosporine.
+If concomitant use is unavoidable, monitor serum cyclosporine concentrations and for signs and symptoms of hepatotoxicity.
+Cyclosporine dose reductions may be required.
 Consider therapy modification

 Dehydroepiandrosterone: May enhance the adverse/toxic effect of Estrogen Derivatives.
 Avoid combination